Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 Malta: Consolidated Seven-Toy Recall

-The Netherlands NVWA and Luxembourg are referenced together in the IBAS compilation alongside the Germany cluster.
-Member-state primary URLs are pending a second-pass retrieval.
+The Netherlands NVWA and Luxembourg appear only in the IBAS compilation alongside the Germany cluster.
+Member-state primary URLs are pending a second-pass retrieval, so MesoWatch treats both as unconfirmed and does not count them among the verified jurisdictions.

 Ireland: Dedicated Asbestos-Recall Portal